Skip to main content

 Form Types

 When creating forms, it’s helpful to think of them in terms of two categories: web-based forms and document-based forms.
-In most cases, web-based forms are the better choice because they are more accessible and easier to manage over time.
-Why?
+While both can be used to collect information, web-based forms are generally the preferred option because they provide a more accessible and manageable experience.

-• Use responsive design, making them easier to complete on phones and tablets
+• Use responsive design, making them easier to complete on phones, tablets, and other devices.

-• Are more accessible to individual using assistive technologies, like screen readers
+• Are generally more accessible for individuals using assistive technologies, like screen readers.

-• Eliminate issues with outdated or multiple versions of the same form
+• Reduce issues caused by outdated or multiple versions of the same form.

 Form Tools